LineChan/push_swap/README.md

 - [x] help page : use ./push_swap --help
 - [x] call and caller graphs of the project
 	- [x] "advanced" parsing :  0 "4 2" 1 6"    3  7" 8
 - [x] option to clear up all redondant moves (ex : pb then pa)
 	- [x] interactive display of both stacks at each step
 	- [x] instructions display
 	- [x] write instructions in a .txt file and read from it
 - [x] short script to execute quickly push_swap then checker with random numbers and shows some info (OK / KO, time, initial list)

 #  Sources :bookmark_tabs:

 	- Linux-like linked list :
 	- [*Data structure in Linux Kernel*](https://0xax.gitbooks.io/linux-insides/content/DataStructures/dlist.html)
 	- [*Torvalds github*](https://github.com/torvalds/linux/blob/master/include/linux/list.h)
 	- Sorting methods
 	- [*stack-based algorithms*](http://liacs.leidenuniv.nl/~rijnjnvan/ds2013/assets/opdrachten/opdracht1-stacksorting.pdf)

+# Help
+	> ./push_swap [--clean] [-x] [args ...]

+**clean** : check for known instruction patterns and delete them **x** : write instructions results.txt
+**args** : intergers to be sorted.
+Send ERROR if the parameter is not an integer or a duplicated element

+	> ./checker [-x] [args ...]

+**x** : read instructions from a results.txt
+**args** : intergers to be sorted.
+Send ERROR if the parameter is not an integer or a duplicated element
+	HOW TO USE push_swap with checker

+	> ARG="4 67 3 87 23";./push_swap $ARG | ./checker $ARG
+	> ./push_swap --clean 2 6 3 5 7 1 4 | ./checker 2 6 3 5 7 1 4

+	> ./push_swap -x 2 6 3 5 && ./checker -x  2 6 3 5

+	> ./push_swap --clean -x 2 6 3 5 && ./checker -x  2 6 3 5

 #  Result
 	Peer evaluation not done yet.